simeononsecurity/simeononsecurity.ch/content/articles/flock-safety-camera-surveillance-prevalence-privacy-protection-2026/index.en.md

 The **open-source Flock-You project** has transformed counter-surveillance capabilities.
 Developed by security researchers and catalogued in the GitHub repository **`colonelpanichacks/flock-you`**, this project enables:

+**[Flock Finder](https://simeononsecurity.github.io/flock-finder/)** extends this work by querying the WiGLE crowdsourced WiFi database for the same 31 OUIs, plotting 40,000+ suspected Flock cameras on an interactive map updated daily. **[Source on GitHub](https://github.com/simeononsecurity/flock-finder)**.

 - **Real-time detection** of Flock Safety cameras via WiFi signatures
 - **Affordable hardware platforms** ($40-$110) for consumer-level detection
 - **Mobile and stationary detection modes**